AlexSD92/ckc_lifts/README.md

 - Contains 2 html forms, one contact form and another sign up form.
 - All fields are required apart from checkboxes, which are noted as optional.
-- After submitting, user is forwarded to a thank you page where they are made aware someone will be in touch.
+- After submitting, the user is forwarded to a thank you page where they are made aware someone will be in touch.
-- Displayed as grid.
+- Displayed as a grid.

 ### Thank You Pages